 The Office conducts a variety of audits and reviews, some of which are mandated by legislation, others are at the discretion of the Auditor General.
-Our current plan is to conduct the following assignments in 2018-19.
+Our current plan is to conduct the following assignments in 2019-20.

-- Audit of the province's March 31, 2018 consolidated financial statements. - Review of the government's 2019-20 revenue estimates. - Audit of expenditure compliance and internal controls at the Nova Scotia House of Assembly. - Audit of the March 31, 2018 financial statements of five government agencies, including the Nova Scotia Health Authority. - Planning will begin on our audit of the IWK's March 31, 2019 financial statements. - Eight performance audits. - Follow-up of recommendations made in previous performance and financial audits.
+- Audit of the Province's March 31, 2019 consolidated financial statements. - Review of the government's 2020-21 revenue estimates. - Audit of expenditure compliance and internal controls at the Nova Scotia House of Assembly. - Audit of the March 31, 2019 financial statements of five government agencies, including the Nova Scotia Health Authority and the IWK Health Centre. - Five performance audits. - Follow-up of recommendations made in previous performance and financial audits.
+In 2019-20 we will expand the work we do on follow-up as requested by the Public Accounts Committee.